Find Affordable College Courses

 Master’s Degrees in Criminology

 A master's degree in criminology is offered at 61 colleges in the United States.
-This degree is more popular with female students, and about 41% of recent graduates were from an underrepresented racial-ethnic group.
-Also, 2.0% of criminology graduates were international students.
+Among those who recently graduated from the schools offering this degree, the majority were women, and 35% were students from underrepresented racial-ethnic groups.
+Also, 5.4% of criminology graduates were international students.

 Education Levels of Criminology Majors

-During the 2020-2021 academic year, 789 students earned their master's degree in criminology.
+During the most recent year for which data is available, 778 people earned their master's degree in criminology.
 This makes it the 130th most popular master's degree program in the country.

 The following table shows the number of diplomas awarded in criminology at each degree level.